You’re not perfect.

 Summary of what you’ve learned

 It is the little habits of a champion that defines the champion.

-Likewise in trading, it is the little habits added together that separates the winners from the losers.
+Likewise in trading, it is the little habits added together that separate the winners from the losers.

-If you have plenty of trading mistakes, start to work on it one by one, it will pay off dividends in the long run.
+If you have plenty of trading mistakes, start to work on them one by one, it will pay off dividends in the long run.